A photography of Phelan Gardens greenhouse and storefront in Colorado Springs Colorado

 Other Notes: A graceful irregular shape with slender branches.
 Rounded shape.
 Extremely hardy and drought tolerant.
 Medium green leaves in season are adorned with decorative samaras in summer.
 Leaves turn bright shades in fall.
 We offer the tree form, but you will also see this tree grown around Colorado Springs as a multi-stem large shrub.

-Tatarian Maple 'Rugged Charm' (Acer tataricum)
+Maple, Tatarian 'Rugged Charm' (Acer tataricum)

 Spread: 15'